Aperkerthor History, Family Crest & Coats of Arms

 Early Origins of the Aperkerthor family

-Another 107 words (8 lines of text) covering the years 146 and 1468 are included under the topic Early Aperkerthor History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aperkerthor research.
+Another 63 words (4 lines of text) covering the years 146 and 1468 are included under the topic Early Aperkerthor History in all our PDF Extended History products and printed products wherever possible.

 Aperkerthor Spelling Variations

 Repeated and inaccurate translation of Scottish names from Gaelic to English and back resulted in a wide variety of spelling variations with single names.
 Aperkerthor has appeared Aberkirder, Aberkerdour, Aberchirdour and others.